BIOS3010/Module-2-sequences/exercises/Exercise2.md

 !
 Compare with the amino acid sequence on NCBI, is this as expected?
 !
 Advanced: Use python string slicing on `hbb` to explore the translation further
 ```

+NB: If you get a FileNotFound error message, this means that sequences.fasta cannot be found.
+Make sure there is a file sequences.fasta in the same directory that you are now running python.

 ## 2.4.2 Reading a FASTA-file containing multiple sequences into Seq objects

 Start by downloading the coding DNA sequence of all human genes in FASTA format: